jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 Together with the stochastic nature of the training data, this results in some interesting properties:
 - GenAI models ‘invent’ answers; with LLMs, we like to refer to this as ‘hallucinations’.
-- GenAI models do not know what is true or false, good or bad, efficient or effective, only what is statistically probable or improbable in relation to the training data.
+- GenAI models do not know what is true or false, good or bad, efficient or effective, only what is statistically probable or improbable in relation to training data, context and query (aka _prompt_).
 - GenAI models cannot explain their output; they have no capability of introspection.
   What is sold as introspection is just more output, with the previous output re-injected.
 - GenAI models do not learn from you; they _only_ draw from their training material.
-  The learning experience is faked by reinjecting prior input into a conversations _context_ [^52].
+  The learning experience is faked by reinjecting prior input into a conversation's context [^52].
-- The context, i.e. the set of input parameters provided, is decisive for the accuracy of the generated result, but can also steer the model in the wrong direction.
+- The _context_, i.e. the set of input parameters provided, is decisive for the accuracy of the generated result, but can also steer the model in the wrong direction.
   Increasing the context window makes a query much more computation-intensive - likely in a quadratic way.
   Therefore, the promised increase of "maximum context window" of many models is mostly fake [^41].